 Below you will find detailed instructions on how to implement UpdateHub into your Shortcuts.
 This includes options for hosting your updates on RoutineHub or privately hosting them.
 You will also find an extra (optional) step to manually check for an update through your Shortcut.
 This step can also be used to automatically check for updates every 24 hours, you can see an example of this in the DEMO provided.

-Multi-decimal version numbers are supported all thanks to the brilliant mind behind one of the more popular Shortcuts for iOS, UpdateKit.
+Multi-decimal version numbers are supported all thanks to the brilliant mind UpdateKit, the first updater Shortcut for iOS.
 Mike Beasley recently updated his Shortcut to version 4.0, where he developed a script that will quickly compare two versions.
-Not only is UpdateKit Engine 1.1 most efficient way to do this, but it also supports multi-decimal version numbers.
+UpdateKit Engine 1.1 is one of the most efficient ways to do this.
+UpdateHub may use a heavily modified version of the script, but without it multi-decimal version numbers wouldn’t be supported.
 To learn more about UpdateKit and UpdateKit Engine, you can follow the link provided below.

 Adding UpdateHub’s Bulk Search to your Shortcuts is quite possibly the easiest thing you’ll ever do.
 All UpdateHub requires from you to implement Bulk Search is a ”Comment Action” at the top of your Shortcut.

 Due to the way UpdateHub fetches data from this comment, you may add some information about your Shortcut above the required text.
-Please keep this comment to a maximum of 12 lines in total to ensure UpdateHub can still find the data.
+Please keep this to a maximum of 4 lines in total to ensure UpdateHub can still find the data.

-To check for the latest updates using RoutineHub, you can reference the image below.
+To check for the latest updates using RoutineHub, you can reference the text below:

-To check for the latest updates using a privately hosted JSON file, you can reference the image below.
+To check for the latest updates using a privately hosted JSON file, you can reference the text below: